kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/secure_boot.md

 Which should display a key, including `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` lines

-# Signing a pre-built driver container
+# Signing kmods in a pre-built image

 The YAML below will add the public/private key-pair as secrets with the required key names (`key` for the private key, `cert` for the public key).
 It will then pull down the `unsignedImage` image, open it up, sign the kernel modules listed in `filesToSign`, add them back and push the resulting image as `containerImage`.

-KMM should then deploy the DaemonSet that loads the signed kmods onto all the nodes with that match the selector.
+KMM should then load the signed kmods onto all the nodes with that match the selector.
-The driver containers should run successfully on any nodes that have the public key in their MOK database, and any nodes that are not secure-boot enabled (which will just ignore the signature).
+The kmods should be successfully loaded on any nodes that have the public key in their MOK database, and any nodes that are not secure-boot enabled (which will just ignore the signature).
 They should fail to load on any that have secure-boot enabled but do not have that key in their MOK database.

 ## Example